ChaudhariKshitij/Virtual-Internships/README.md

      - Comprehensive Reports for Category Manager:
        - Created comprehensive reports for the Category Manager, facilitating informed strategic decisions.
        - Presented data-driven commercial recommendations to enhance decision-making.
+4. **KPMG AU Data Analytics Job Simulation - Forage**
+  - Overview:This repository documents my experience and achievements in the Quantium Data Analytics Job Simulation conducted on Forage.
+The simulation focused on Data Analytics and Commercial Insights for the data science team.
+   - Highlights:
+     - Data Preparation and Customer Analytics:
+       - Honed skills in data preparation and customer analytics, utilizing transaction datasets for valuable insights.
+       - Cleaned and transformed raw data into a usable format for in-depth analysis.
+     - Uplift Testing on Trial Store Layouts:
+       - Extended analytical capabilities by identifying benchmark stores for uplift testing on trial store layouts.
+       - Evidence-based decision-making for optimizing store layouts and improving commercial performance.
+     - Comprehensive Reports for Category Manager:
+       - Created comprehensive reports for the Category Manager, facilitating informed strategic decisions.
+       - Presented data-driven commercial recommendations to enhance decision-making.

 Feel free to reach out for any additional information or clarification!!! 📧